cancskn/flight-search-app/README.md

 ### A sample flight searching app using Amadeus API sdk + Flask, Htnl

 This is a simple app that shows how to use the [Amadeus Python SDK](https://github.com/amadeus4dev/amadeus-python) with a Flask web interface.
 It allows users to search for flight offers by entering origin, destination, date, passenger count, currency, and whether to filter for direct flights only.
+After submitting the form, the results are displayed directly on index.html below the form.

 ---